Devilla/docs/ens-improvement-proposals/ensip-9-multichain-address-resolution.md

 #### Implementation

-An implementation of this interface is provided in the [ensdomains/resolvers](https://github.com/ensdomains/resolvers/) repository.
+An implementation of this interface is provided in the [pnsdomains/resolvers](https://github.com/pnsdomains/resolvers/) repository.

 ### Backwards Compatibility

-If the resolver supports the `addr(bytes32)` interface defined in ENSIP-1, the resolver MUST treat this as a special case of this new specification in the following ways:
+If the resolver supports the `addr(bytes32)` interface defined in PNSIP-1, the resolver MUST treat this as a special case of this new specification in the following ways:

-1. The value returned by `addr(node)` from ENSIP-1 should always match the value returned by `addr(node, 60)` (60 is the coin type ID for Ethereum).
+1. The value returned by `addr(node)` from PNSIP-1 should always match the value returned by `addr(node, 60)` (60 is the coin type ID for Ethereum).
-2. Anything that causes the `AddrChanged` event from ENSIP-1 to be emitted must also emit an `AddressChanged` event from this ENSIP, with the `coinType` specified as 60, and vice-versa.
+2. Anything that causes the `AddrChanged` event from PNSIP-1 to be emitted must also emit an `AddressChanged` event from this PNSIP, with the `coinType` specified as 60, and vice-versa.

 ### Tests